 Birdwatching

-Ferry Beach is a listed birding hotspot on eBird (hotspot ID: L1590215) because of the variety packed into a small area.
+Ferry Beach is a listed birding hotspot on eBird (hotspot ID: L1590215).
 Warblers pass through in numbers during spring and fall migration.
 The swamp is productive.
-Other wildlife: white-tailed deer, amphibians in the swamp, shorebirds on the beach.
+White-tailed deer, amphibians in the swamp, shorebirds on the beach.
 May is the peak month for warblers.
 Serious birders drive from Portland specifically for spring migration here.

 Fees